 Open Call for up to €248,000 in equity-free funding

 The DIH² project actively supports innovative solutions and fresh ideas that enhance manufacturing in Small and Medium-sized Enterprises (SMEs) through the use of robotics.
-It will fund up to 26 qualifying consortia consisting of at least one SME and one Technology Solution Provider through an Open Call process - with the next one starting in early 2021.
+We have already funded 11 qualifying Transfer Technology Experiments and the process to find 15 additional consortia of at least one SME and one Technology Solution Provider will launch on 1 April 2021.

 What does it take to qualify?

 The Open Call funding process is open to Manufacturing Small and Medium-sized Enterprises (SMEs) and slightly bigger companies with up to 500 employees and a maximum of €100 million in turnover, as well as to systems integrator and technology providers specialised in technology transfer or integration to end users (this includes research and technology organisations, competence centres, Mid-Caps or start-ups).
 Initially SMEs and Technology Solution Providers are invited to apply individually.
 After a selection process, they form a consortium consisting of at least one SME and one Technology Solution Provider and then apply for funding of a project that could advance the use of robotics in manufacturing.

 Our first 11 winners were drawn from a range of sectors including food processing, clothing manufacturing, electronics, medical devices and stone processing.
 A short case on each appears below and provides a good idea of what it takes to qualify.

 Each of the following consortia showed that they offer the right robotic stuff when it comes to innovation in SME manufacturing and they will each receive up to €248,000 in equity-free funding.
 Discover what made them successful.